LinkedEarth/LeapFROGS/slides/chapter5_03_intermediate_github.md

 ## Pull Request

 After you have forked a repo or created a new branch into your own repository, you are free to fix bugs or add features.
-After improving the code you can offer your fork as an improved version back to the orginal repo owners (or `main`/`master` branch).
+After improving the code you can offer your fork as an improved version back to the original repo owners (or `main`/`master` branch).
 This offer is called a `pull request`.

 [Pull Requests from project Pythia](https://foundations.projectpythia.org/foundations/github/github-pull-request.html)